 As relative sea level increases, it no longer takes a strong storm or a hurricane to cause coastal flooding.
 Flooding now occurs with high tides in many locations due to climate-related sea level rise, land subsidence, and the loss of natural barriers.

-During a perigean spring tide, those areas that normally experience frequent nuisance flooding may see even higher levels of inundation with longer duration.
+During a perigean spring tide, those areas that normally experience frequent high tide flooding may see even higher levels of inundation with longer duration.
 In this image, a perigee moon coincides with high tide to cause coastal flooding conditions at Hains Point, Washington D.C. on September 26,2015.